We get asked this question all the time: “How long does information stay on my credit report?”

 We’re proud to offer Canadians their free Equifax credit report, but understand that the items and the length of time they stay on your report can be a little confusing.
 Hopefully, you’ll now never have to ask the question: “How long does information stay on my credit report,” again!

 Are you ready to see your full credit report?
-Get your credit score and see your full Equifax credit report from Borrowell!
+You can get your credit score in Canada and see your full Equifax credit report from Borrowell!
 Your credit score and report will be updated for free on a weekly basis.